YRMC begins Visitor Restrictions for flu season December 21 to protect health of patients and families

-Individuals under the age of 16 will not be permitted in patient care and waiting areas during the flu season.
+Individuals 15 years old and younger will not be permitted in patient care and waiting areas during the flu season.
 Visitors may be asked to provide identification.
 An exception will be made for anyone under 16 who is a patient’s parent or for persons receiving services.

 The intent of these annual restrictions is to protect patients, families and staff from unnecessary exposure to the flu virus.